 Students in this Counseling program may select, with Departmental approval, an area of emphasis from the following: Clinical Mental Health Counseling, College Counseling, and College Student Personnel.

-The Mental Health Counseling emphasis is designed to prepare counselors with a significant level of diagnostic and treatment skills.
-Those selected into the program are expected to complete 60 credits, including an Advanced Clinical Field Experience (3 credits).
+- Mental Health Counseling Concentration: The Mental Health Counseling emphasis is designed to prepare counselors with a significant level of diagnostic and treatment skills.
+Those selected into the program are expected to complete 60 credits.

-The College Student Personnel emphasis provides preparation for persons who plan to work as student affairs educators in colleges, universities, or community colleges.
+- College Student Personnel: The College Student Personnel emphasis provides preparation for students who plan to work as student affairs educators in colleges, universities, or community colleges.

-The College Counseling emphasis prepares counselors to work in college, university, and community college settings.
+- College Counseling Concentration: The College Counseling emphasis prepares counselors to work in college, university, and community college settings.
 Students must complete 48 credits to complete this concentration.

 For more information about Certification-Only School Counseling, please look at this PDF file.